A Practical Introduction to Tensor Network Renormalization with TNRKit.jl: Benchmarks

 \subsection{Six-vertex model}

 Next, we benchmark our method on another exactly solvable model: the six-vertex model.
 The partition function is defined as a product of local weights associated with the vertices, depending on three parameters $(a,b,c)$.
-The weights are determined by the configurations of the four arrows(in/out) surrounding each vertex, with arrows pointing either in or out.
-If one restricts to the allowed two-in two-out configurations, there are precisely six such vertices.
+The weights are determined by the configurations of four arrows surrounding each vertex, with arrows pointing either in or out.
+If one restricts to the allowed two-in two-out configurations -- the so-called ice rules -- there are precisely six such vertices, which are show in Figure~\ref{fig:sixvertexicerules}.

 where $w_v$ is one of the six allowed six-vertex weights.
 Using the standard notation,